 The game starts with a futuristic-looking tank morphing into a spaceship and travelling from the end of the level to the beginning of it (then what’s the point of crossing said level, I wonder, but I digress) and morphing back to the tank.
 Then an animation of a man appears on the small right screen saying “Sector 1”.
 This man is none other than one of the founders of The Bitmap Brothers, Eric Matthews.

 The main screen is quite big with a small status panel on the right.
 In this status panel is where you can find all the information needed about your ship.
 At the top, above the small screen, there’s the score and below it, the number of lives on the left and the number of the sector or level on the right and below it, the altitude bar.
-Then, below the small screen, there’s the fuel bar, which is basically your ship’s health.
-Below it, the rate and power bars, which are related to the ship’s weapons and below, all the bonus and weapons you can get in each level.
+Then, below the small screen, there’s the fuel bar, which is basically your ship’s health and below it, the rate and power bars, which are related to the ship’s weapons.
+Below that, all the bonus and weapons you can get at each level.

 However you can only use the tank in the 1st and 3rd levels and while it’s slower than the ship, the fact that you can shoot in 8 different directions makes it more versatile in combat.
-But there are some enemies and turrets in higher places that can only be destroyed by the ship, so it’s recommended that you switch between both when needed to destroy all the enemies (and get more points and powerups).
-Also, when an enemy formation or a turret is destroyed, they leave behind a powerup, which can be a new weapon, attack or an upgrade for your ship, your tank or both.
-I recommend to grab these in order to upgrade your attacks, even if there isn’t a lot of variety in the powerups available.
+But there are some enemies and turrets in higher places that can only be destroyed by the ship, so it’s recommended that you switch between both when needed.

 Also the level design isn’t bad, although there are actually only 2 different designs (the 1st and 3rd levels are very similar, as are the 2nd and 4th levels).
 The only big difference between the levels are the bosses, which are basically bullet-sponges until they reveal their weak spot.
 And you face each boss twice, once at the middle of a level and later on at the end.